JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/Docs/jsopx.ClassLibrary/Master/p1/v1/README.md

 ## Corequisites

 ﻿
-- Ensure we can have a markdown readme like the parent markdown we are in now, and add markdown includes from the child, to see if GitHub supports includes in a way that we need them to.
+- Ensure the latest Class Library constants, enums, and other settings are up-to-date

 [Back to Top](#table-of-contents)